 ensure there is a system of performance review, talent management and succession planning in place for the Chief Executive and Executive Team.

-review the succession planning talent pipeline for the Chief Executive and Executive Team roles.
+review the succession planning process and talent management pipeline.

 To meet these duties and responsibilities, the Committee will: